Published:

 LLC vs. sole proprietor: Chart of accounts differences and tax implications

-The structure of your business entity directly impacts how you set up your Equity section and handle tax reporting.
-A chart of accounts for sole proprietorship will look significantly different from a multi-member LLC partnership chart of accounts, primarily due to how the IRS treats ownership and taxation.
+The structure of your business entity impacts how you set up your Equity section and handle tax reporting.
+A chart of accounts for a sole proprietorship will look significantly different from that of a limited liability company (LLC), primarily because of how the IRS treats ownership and taxation.

-If you own properties in your own name, you are a Sole Proprietor by default.
 The chart of accounts for a sole proprietorship is the simplest structure because there is no legal distinction between the owner and the business.
-However, this simplicity brings risk; commingling personal and business funds is a common error that pierces the corporate veil if you later transition to an LLC.
+But this simplicity carries risk; commingling personal and business funds is a common error that can pierce the corporate veil if you later transition to an LLC.

 For a sole proprietorship chart of accounts, your Equity section typically includes "Owner's Capital" and "Owner's Draw."
-You do not have "Retained Earnings" in the same formal sense as a corporation, as all income flows through to your personal tax return (Schedule E).
-To better understand this structure, review the nuances of a sole proprietorship in real estate.
+You don’t have "Retained Earnings" in the same formal sense as a corporation, as all income flows through to your personal tax return (Schedule E).
+Read our guide on sole proprietorship in real estate to better understand these structural nuances.

-An LLC (Limited Liability Company) provides liability protection and requires a more distinct separation of finances.
-When setting up a sample chart of accounts for an LLC, you must consider its tax classification.
+An LLC offers liability protection and requires a more distinct separation of finances.
+When setting up a sample chart of accounts for an LLC, consider the LLC's tax classification.

-• Single-Member LLC (Disregarded Entity): For tax purposes, this mimics a Sole Proprietorship.
-You report on Schedule E. However, your COA should still maintain strict separation from personal funds to uphold the LLC's liability protection.
+• Single-member LLC (Disregarded entity): For tax purposes, this mimics a sole proprietorship.
+If the LLC holds rental real estate, you report the rental income and expenses on Schedule E (Form 1040).
+But your chart of accounts should still maintain strict separation from personal funds to uphold the LLC's liability protection.

-• Multi-Member LLC (Partnership): This requires a chart of accounts for LLC partnership setup.
-According to BTCPA.net (2026), maintaining accurate partnership capital accounts under IRC Section 704(b) is critical to avoiding IRS reallocations and audit risks.
-Your Equity section must track capital accounts per partner, detailing contributions, distributions, and the share of income/loss.
+• Multi-member LLC (Partnership): This requires a chart of accounts for LLC partnership setup.
+Maintaining accurate partnership capital accounts under IRC Section 704(b) is critical to avoiding IRS reallocations and audit risks.
+Your Equity section must track capital accounts for each partner, detailing contributions, distributions, and each partner's share of income/loss.

-• LLC Taxed as S-Corp: If your LLC elects S-Corp status, your COA must account for "Shareholder Salary" (W-2 wages) separate from "Shareholder Distributions."
+• LLC taxed as S-corp: If your LLC elects S-Corp status, your chart of accounts must account for "Shareholder Salary" (W-2 wages) separate from "Shareholder Distributions."

-For a deeper dive on which entity suits your portfolio, explore the differences between an llc vs personal rental property.
+For a deeper dive into which entity suits your portfolio, explore the differences between an LLC vs. personal rental property.

 Step 1: Define your business needs & goals